jaysayre/cafta-dr/README.md

 # cafta-dr
-Repository for my Senior Thesis on the impact of CAFTA-DR on the Dominican Republic
+Code repository for my Senior Thesis on the impact of CAFTA-DR on the Dominican Republic